 Timezones and time changes in PortugalThere are two different time zones in Portugal.
 On the European mainland, Western European Time applies.
 The archipelago of Madeira, which belongs to Portugal, is located about 950 km southwest of Lisbon off the coast of Morocco and has the same time zone.
 Only the Portuguese Azores are located so far west in the Atlantic Ocean that they have their own time zone.
 Nationwide, also on the Azores, the clock is set one hour ahead to daylight saving time in spring and back again in autumn.

-The next clock change in Lisbon will be on March 26th, 2023 at 1:00 to daylight saving time.
-The clocks are then set one hour forward.
+The next clock change in Lisbon will be on October 29th, 2023 at 2:00 to standard time.
+The clocks are then set back one hour.

 Back to overview: Portugal